Language Generation in the Limit: Noise, Loss, and Feedback: Introduction.

 \begin{restatable}{theorem}{charnonuniform} A collection $\SC$ is generatable in the limit without samples if and only if there exists a countable sequence of collections $\SC_0 \subseteq \SC_1 \subseteq \dots$ such that $\SC = \bigcup_{i \in \NN} \SC_i$ and $\abs{\bigcap_{L \in \SC_i} L} = \infty$ for all $i \in \NN$. \end{restatable}

 Our next contribution is to provide new definitions that offer quantitative refinements for both settings.
 The first is a new concept of {\em lossy generation} where the adversary can omit some (but possibly not all) strings from the target language $K$.
 Clearly, the extreme case where the algorithm does not receive any input from the adversary at all is the previously studied case of language generation without samples.
+In the intermediate case, we allow the adversary to omit an infinite number of strings (while still enumerating an infinite subset of the target language).
+In this model, we show that uniform and non-uniform generation is equivalent to uniform and non-uniform generation in the non-lossy setting. \begin{theorem} If an algorithm $G$ uniformly generates for a collection $\SC$, then $G$ also uniformly generates for $\SC$ with infinite omissions.
+Similarly, if an algorithm $G$ non-uniformly generates for a collection $\SC$, then $G$ also non-uniformly generates for $\SC$ with infinite omissions. \end{theorem}

 We may also ask what happens if the adversary omits only a finite number of strings from the target language $K$.
 Intuitively, this seems similar to the non-lossy setting since the target language is an infinite set.
 Quite surprisingly, we show a strong separation between lossy and non-lossy generation---we show that there are generatable collections that become ungeneratable even if the algorithm omits just {\em one} string.

 We take this fine-grained lens to noisy generation as well, and explore the impact of the level of noise (quantified by the number of incorrect strings output by the adversary) on language generation. \cite{RR25} asked if all generatable collections are also generatable with noise.
 We answer this question in the negative in the strongest sense: we show that there are generatable collections where even a {\em single} incorrect string output by the adversary makes the collection ungeneratable.